geo-mak/interconnect/README.md

 # Interconnect

-High performance inter-process communication protocol.
+High performance inter-process communication framework.

+**Your** service is **your** protocol, and everything else is to make it work.

 > **⚠️ This project is in early development stage.<br><br>Hosted on my personal git until it grows strong wings, then it will fly as an independent project.**